black-ops-escrow-system/black-ops-escrow-system/README.md

 - Communicate clearly and keep records of all communications.
 - Report any suspicious activity to market support.

 Experience secure trading with Black Ops’ trusted escrow system.
-Access the market via the official link: **http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion**
+Access the market via the official link: **http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion**

+Update:  Thursday 18 September 2025 url is now responsive and live